Fisher Ridge Cave System: Lack of connection

 The Fisher Ridge Cave System has not yet been found to connect to the nearby Mammoth Cave system, despite a separation of only 600 ft between the nearest cave passages.
 The closest approach between the two caves is located high in the ridges between unrelated passages, which is unfavorable for connection efforts.
-Additionally, a drainage divide exists between the bulk of the two cave systems, with some small drainage area overlap.
+Additionally, a drainage divide exists between the bulk of the two cave systems.
 The most likely location of connection, if one exists, is deeper in the active base-level streams of the caves, since erosion of the valleys between ridges tends to separate previously connected cave passages located higher in the caves.
 Surveyed cave passages run inside the boundary of Mammoth Cave National Park, although in that location there is almost a mile between it and Flint Ridge passageways in Mammoth Cave.
 Opinions vary on whether the caves will eventually be connected.
 Early cavers in Fisher Ridge discouraged efforts to identify a connection.
 However, Fisher Ridge and Mammoth Cave explorers have continued thorough exploration without a connection or promising passageways toward one having been identified.